h4sun/BearTF/README.md

 ```

 The bot will log into Steam, fetch your inventory, and automatically create listings on backpack.tf based on your `pricelist.json`.

 ---

-## ❗ Notes

-- You must enable **Steam Guard** and provide your `sharedSecret` to automatically confirm trades.
-- You must have listings on backpack.tf to allow bumping.
-- Avoid sending too many requests in a short time — this may cause **rate limiting (HTTP 429)**.

----